May 11, 2026

 Letters of Recommendation

-To support your academic prowess, you’ll need to submit three to five recommendation letters from a professor, instructor, and healthcare professional whom you’ve worked with.
+To support your academic credentials, submit three to five recommendation letters from a professor, instructor, or healthcare professional with whom you’ve worked.

 Choosing the right recommenders is key to a successful PA school application.
 Look for individuals who know you well, both personally and professionally, such as past professors, instructors, or supervisors.
 Make a lasting impression during your undergraduate studies and maintain contact to ensure they can provide a strong letter of recommendation.